rethinkdb/rethinkdb-rs/api/java/transformations/order_by.md

 Sorting without an index requires the server to hold the sequence in memory, and is limited to 100,000 documents (or the setting of the `arrayLimit` option for [run](/api/java/run)).
 Sorting with an index can be done on arbitrarily large tables, or after a [between](/api/java/between/) command using the same index.
-This applies to both secondary indexes and the primary key (e.g., `{index: 'id'}`).
+This applies to both secondary indexes and the primary key (e.g., `{"index": "id"}`).

 __Example:__ Order all the posts using the index `date`.